Hattix.co.uk PC Hardware Collection

 In the early 1990s, a Samsung HDD went to the uneducated or the desperate.
 They were terrible.
 The drives were around as fast as everyone else, around as large, and around the same price, but so very unreliable.
 Samsung drives just couldn't handle operating shock, even the mildest knocks, without causing a head crash: Terminal for all HDDs.

 Samsung worked out the problems, after burning a lot of people, by the mid-1990s.
-Samsung exited in 2011 to focus on NAND flash based storage.

 By 1991, SanDisk had produced the first solid state drive (SSD), a 20 MB, $1,000 device.
 It entered partnership with Toshiba in 2000, producing flash memory media, primarily Compact Flash and then SD cards.

 Foundering Western Digital, flush with cash but seeking its core HDD market shrinking, bought SanDisk in 2016 for US$19 billion.
+Rumours persist about Western Digital spinning off SanDisk back as its own entity, as the combined value to shareholders of Western Digital and SanDisk separately may be greater than the two as one single entity.

 LaCie 1987-2014 LaCie emerged in 1993 as LaCie got into the HDD business.
-It was bought by Paris-based électronique d2 which retained the LaCie name.
-Both companies had specialised in SCSI hard disk drives, and were Apple's main suppliers of HDDs.
+It was bought by Paris-based Électronique D2 which retained the LaCie name.
+Both companies had specialised in SCSI hard disk drives and were Apple's main suppliers of HDDs.

 LaCie was one of the first vendors to produce external hard drives, SCSI was primarily an external bus, but HDDs usually mounted internally.
 It continued to focus on product differentiation, employing industrial designers and making attractive devices which, while middle of the road for performance, looked good on a designer's desk.
 This enabled low cost devices to sell at high prices.
 A Mac-using designer paid more for a LaCie because it looked good.